auerlab/biolibc/README.md

 Like libc, it consists of numerous disparate, general-purpose functions which could be used by a wide variety of applications.

+These include functions for streaming common file formats such as SAM and VCF, string functions specific to bioinformatics, etc.

 Design and Implementation
 =========================